 Some of our owned and in-licensed patents and patent applications are, and may in the future be, co-owned with third parties.
 For example, we currently, and may in the future, co-own certain patents and patent applications relating to our BBB platform technology with F-star.
 In addition, certain of our licensors co-own the patents and patent applications we in-license with other third parties with whom we do not have a direct relationship.
-Our exclusive rights to certain of these patents and patent applications, who are not parties to our license agreements.
+Our exclusive rights to certain of these patents and patent applications are dependent, in part, on inter-institutional or other operating agreements between the joint owners of such patents and patent applications, who are not parties to our license agreements.
 If our licensors do not have exclusive control of the grant of licenses under any such third-party co-owners' interest in such patents or patent applications or we are otherwise unable to secure such exclusive rights, such co-owners may be able to license their rights to other third parties, including our competitors, and our competitors could market competing products and technology.
 In addition, we may need the cooperation of any such co-owners of our patents in order to enforce such patents against third parties, and such cooperation may not be provided to us.
 Any of the foregoing could have a material adverse effect on our competitive position, business, financial conditions, results of operations and growth prospects.

-Our rights to develop and commercialize our BBB platform technology and product candidates are subject, in part, to the terms and conditions of licenses granted to us by others.
+Our rights to develop and commercialize our BBB platform technology and product candidates are subject, in part, to the terms and conditions of licenses granted to us by others or licenses granted by us to others.